|Indicators – Suncor company totals||GRI Standards||2014||2015||2016||2017||2018|

 - In situ waste that is sent to deep well injection is primarily related to blowdown from our SAGD operations at Firebag consisting of concentrated water impurities that accumulate during the steam generation process.
 This boiler feed water is intentionally wasted from the boilers to avoid concentration of impurities during continuing evaporation of steam.
 Deepwell disposal methods of this nature are safe, viable and part of normal operating parameters and our operations are within the disposal limits for these waste streams (regulated by the Alberta Energy Regulator).
 Our operations also have exceptionally high water recycle rates, above regulated levels.

-- Total land holdings approved for development is consistent with the Government of Alberta’s Environmental Protection and Enhancement Act (EPEA) approved footprint for Suncor’s Base Plant operations and our Firebag and MacKay River in situ operations, as mapped by GIS internally.
-Fort Hills and Meadow Creek East are approved but not yet included.
+- Total land approved for development is consistent with the Government of Alberta’s Environmental Protection and Enhancement Act (EPEA) approved footprint for Suncor’s Base Plant operations, Fort Hills and our Firebag and MacKay River in situ operations, as mapped by GIS internally.
+Meadow Creek East is approved but not yet included.

-- Land reclaimed is land that is no longer being used for mine or plant purposes or in situ production purposes and has been, or is in the process of being, reclaimed.
+- Land reclaimed is land that is no longer being used for mine or plant purposes or in situ production purposes and has been permanently or temporarily reclaimed.
 This value is a subset of the total active footprint.
-In 2017 Suncor re-assessed the active footprint at our in situ operations and the revised numbers are presented, and reflect those used for in situ closure planning.
-The area of non-reclaimed land at our oil sands Base Plant mining operation was 19,977 ha and 1,743 at our in situ operations for the 2017 reporting year.
 Reclamation is presented as a cumulative number, therefore the total number of hectares reported from year to year may increase depending on whether reclamation has occurred or whether re-disturbance of previously reclaimed areas was required.
 Permanently reclaimed lands have met the authorized plans for soil placement and re-vegetation but have not been certified by the Alberta Energy Regulator.
-No permanent reclamation was conducted at Base Plant in 2016, due to the wildfires that occurred in proximity to our operations.
-Some permanent reclamation was lost due to the creation of firebreaks.
-For further details on the definition of reclaimed, see Advisories.

 11. Notes on environmental compliance